pg-endokenta/python_rts/README.md

 The front‑end reads the API location from a `.env` file.
 Copy the provided `frontend/.env.example` to `frontend/.env` and adjust the URL if your back‑end is not running on `http://localhost:8000`.
+If you changed `BACKEND_PORT`, make sure this URL matches.

 Run the test suite: